JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## V.

 16\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 17\.
-'To her did the Maker Ahura Mazda offer up a sacrifice [^291] in the Airyana Vaê_g_ah, by the good river Dâitya [^292]; with the Haoma and meat, with the baresma, with the wisdom of the tongue, with the holy spells, with the words, with the deeds, with the libations, and with the rightly-spoken words [^293]. <span id="p58">[<sup><small>p.
+'To her did the Maker Ahura Mazda offer up a sacrifice [^291] in the Airyana Vaê<i>g</i>ah, by the good river Dâitya [^292]; with the Haoma and meat, with the baresma, with the wisdom of the tongue, with the holy spells, with the words, with the deeds, with the libations, and with the rightly-spoken words [^293]. <span id="p58">[<sup><small>p.
 58</small></sup>]</span> 18\.
-'He begged of her a boon, saying: “Grant me this, O good, most beneficent Ardvi Sûra Anâhita! that I may bring the son of Pourushaspa, the holy Zarathu_s_tra, to think after my law, to speak after my law, to do after my law!”
+'He begged of her a boon, saying: “Grant me this, O good, most beneficent Ardvi Sûra Anâhita! that I may bring the son of Pourushaspa, the holy Zarathu<i>s</i>tra, to think after my law, to speak after my law, to do after my law!”

 19\.
 'Ardvi Sûra Anâhita granted him that boon, as he was offering libations, giving gifts, sacrificing, and begging that she would grant him that boon.